jexia/docs/docs/pubsub/README.md

 * Publish means you can send any data into specific channel
 * Subscribe  means you can read from specific channel

-You can use both or one of them to organise your project.
+You can use both or one of them to organize your project.

 ## Usage